AdityaHPatwardhan/tensorflow/tensorflow/lite/micro/examples/doorbell_camera/README.md

 Go the the example project directory

-`cd tensorflow/lite/micro/tools/make/gen/esp_xtensa-esp32/prj/door_bell/esp-idf`
+`cd tensorflow/lite/micro/tools/make/gen/esp_xtensa-esp32/prj/doorbell_camera/esp-idf`

-As the `door_bell` example requires an external component `esp32-camera` for functioning hence we will have to manually clone it in `components/` directory of the example with following command.
+As the `doorbell_camera` example requires an external component `esp32-camera` for functioning hence we will have to manually clone it in `components/` directory of the example with following command.
 `git clone https://github.com/espressif/esp32-camera.git components/esp32-camera`